PowerAruba/PowerArubaCP/README.md

 And kept the token (for example : 70680f1d19f86110800d5d5cb4414fbde7be12ae)

-After connect to a Aruba ClearPass with the command `Connect-ArubaCP` :
+After connect to an Aruba ClearPass with the command `Connect-ArubaCP` :

 ```powershell
 # Connect to the Aruba Clearpass using Token